-We offer Counselling, Psychotherapy and Addiction Services in a Non-Judgemental, Confidential and Safe Environment.
+We are a Humanistic Practice offering Counselling, Psychotherapy and Addiction Services in a Non-Judgemental, Confidential and Safe Environment.

 We will work with you to explore and implement a treatment plan specific to your needs.